Russia says its forces repulsed four Ukrainian attacks in Donetsk People’s Republic

 Krasny Liman area

-Ukrainian forces lost up to 70 personnel and a Polish-made Krab self-propelled artillery in the Krasny Liman area.
+The Ukrainian army lost up to 180 men and a Polish-made Krab self-propelled howitzer south of Donetsk.

-"Three attacks by assault units of Ukraine’s 63rd, 67th Mechanized brigades were repelled near settlements of Torskoye in the DPR and Chervonaya Dibrova in the LPR by coordinated actions of Battlegroup Center, strikes of army aviation and fire from artillery and heavy flamethrower systems.
-The enemy lost over 70 personnel, 3 armored vehicles, a Polish-made Krab artillery system and a D-20 howitzer," the ministry said.
+The battlegroup East in cooperation with army aviation and artillery inflicted fire damage on enemy units near Staromayorskoye in the Donetsk People’s Republic.

+"In the area of Novomayorskoye in the Donetsk People’s Republic, an enemy attack was repelled and two Ukrainian sabotage and reconnaissance groups were wiped out.
+The losses of the enemy totaled up to 180 men, two armored combat vehicles, five motor vehicles, one Polish-made self-propelled Krab howitzer, two D-30 howitzers and one Giatsint howitzer," the ministry said.

 Kherson area

-Russian forces have eliminated up to 40 Ukrainian servicemen in the Kherson area, including two sabotage and reconnaissance groups.
+The Russian armed forces destroyed three Ukrainian sabotage and reconnaissance groups on the Pereyaslavsky Island, and the enemy lost up to 25 servicemen in the Kherson area over the past day.

-"In the Kherson area, up to 40 Ukrainian servicemen, including two Ukrainian sabotage and reconnaissance groups, two motor vehicles and two D-30 howitzers were taken out as a result of fire strikes during the past day," the ministry said.
+"In the Kherson area, up to 25 Ukrainian servicemen, two motor vehicles, as well as two US-made M777 artillery systems were destroyed.
+In addition, three Ukrainian sabotage and reconnaissance groups of the 126th territorial defense brigade were destroyed on the Pereyaslavsky Island," the ministry said.

-The Russian Armed Forces hit a Ukrainian brigade command posts near Ugledar and Razdolovka in the DPR.

-"Strikes were inflicted on command posts of Ukraine’s 72nd Mechanized brigade near the city of Ugledar and 8th Mountain assault brigade near the settlement of Razdolovka in the DPR," the ministry said.

-Twenty-one HIMARS and Uragan rockets fired by Ukrainian troops were intercepted by Russian air defense systems and 33 Ukrainian drones were shot down by Russian electronic warfare systems.
+Russian forces destroyed a Ukrainian S-300PS air defense missile launcher in the Zaporozhye Region and two of the enemy’s field ammunition depots in the Donetsk People’s Republic.

+"A launcher of the S-300PS air defense missile system was destroyed near the settlement of Lyubimovka in the Zaporozhye Region.
+Field ammunition depots of the Ukrainian 3rd Assault Brigade and 79th Airborne Assault Brigades were destroyed in the areas of the settlements of Krasnoye and Novomikhailovka in the Donetsk People’s Republic," the ministry said.

+Russian air defense forces intercepted 11 HIMARS rockets and a JDAM bomb and downed 41 Ukrainian drones.
-"Air defense systems intercepted 21 HIMARS and Uragan rockets," the ministry said.

-Also, 33 Ukrainian unmanned aerial vehicles were jammed and destroyed by electronic warfare systems near the settlements of Topolevka, Zaliman and Krasnorechenskoye in the Lugansk People’s Republic; Berestovoye, Petrovskoye, Semigorye and Veseloye in the Donetsk People’s Republic; Kharkovo, Romanovskoye, Mirnoye and Ocheretovatoye in the Zaporozhye Region; and Golaya Pristan and Novaya Mayachka in the Kherson Region.
+"Air defense forces intercepted 11 HIMARS drones and a [GPS-]guided JDAM bomb," the ministry said.
+Also 41 Ukrainian drones were downed near the settlements of Belogorovka and Melovatka in the Lugansk People’s Republic; Spornoye and Vodyanoye in the Donetsk People’s Republic; Mirnoye in the Zaporozhye Region and Golaya Pristan in the Kherson Region.